Ezequiel Duran Player Props: Rangers vs. Athletics

 Ezequiel Duran At The Plate

-- Duran has reached base via a hit in 54 games this season (of 88 played), and had multiple hits in 25 of those games.
+- He has gone deep in 15.7% of his games this season, and 4.3% of his chances at the plate.

-- He has gone deep in 15.9% of his games this season, and 4.3% of his trips to the plate.
+- In 28.1% of his games this season, Duran has driven in at least one run.
+In 12 of those games (13.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

-- Duran has had at least one RBI in 28.4% of his games this year (25 of 88), with more than one RBI 12 times (13.6%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 36 of 89 games this season, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.